sap-tutorials/Tutorials/tutorials/iot-cf-send-commands-mqtt/iot-cf-send-commands-mqtt.md

 ## Details
 ### You will learn
-- How to send commands to the SAP Cloud Platform Internet of Things Service Cloud using MQTT
+- How to send commands to Internet of Things Service Cloud using MQTT
 - How to use Paho as a sample client for MQTT

 ### Time to Complete